 Snow Storage Site

 The City of Regina’s Snow Storage Site is located at the north east corner of Fleet Street and McDonald Street/Highway 46.
+The site is open 7 days a week during the winter season as long as weather conditions and City of Regina removal activity permits.

 All users of the Snow Storage Site will require a permit from the City at a cost of $10 per vehicle, non-refundable.
 Permitting will be monitored using Radio Frequency Identification Device (RFID) tags installed on the vehicle windshield.
 This RFID tag will authorize site access and provide site usage tracking for billing purposes.